nmbrodnax/ppol-670-nb775/pset6.md

  * AHD - angiographic heart disease diagnosis

-#### Decision Trees
+#### Decision Tree Classification

  1. Load and examine the variables from the Heart dataset.
 What variables, if any, are missing observations?

- 2. Create a feature matrix and target array from the Heart dataset, with heart disease diagnosis as the target.
+ 2. Create a feature matrix and target array from the Heart dataset, with the aim of predicting heart disease diagnosis.

  3. Create a `DecisionTreeClassifier` model object.
 Fit the model using all available data.